joerncodes/obsidian-expiring-notes/README.md

 If a note gets deleted, it vanishes from your vault forever - there is no undo.
 Please use with appropriate caution.

 If a note is archived, it gets moved to a predefined archive folder (you can customize the path in settings).
 Please note that if a file with the same name already exists in the archive, it will get overwritten.
-Also, the archive is flat, meaning that the "path" to your file will not be preserved in archive.

 ## Settings